Timeline & History

 July

-July was dedicated to formalizing the routing mechanism for patent protection.
-The invention was framed as a system that compiles GraphQL requests into a Directed Acyclic Graph (Query Graph) and computes an optimized execution plan using a real-time Cost Matrix derived from observability metrics.
-This formal specification aligns the legal claims with the actual observable behavior of the system.
+July was dedicated to formalising the routing mechanism for patent protection — translating the working code into a clean, defensible mathematical model.
+The invention was framed as a system that compiled GraphQL requests into a **Directed Acyclic Graph (Query Graph)** and computed an optimised execution plan using a real-time **Cost Matrix** derived from observability metrics.
+This formal specification aligned legal claims with actual system behaviour (IP-4: theoretical formalisation).
+This month also marked the adoption of **Claude Code Pro** (subscribed 13 July 2025), introducing CLI-based agentic development — a qualitative leap beyond Cursor Pro's IDE-centric approach.

 Read full story